michaelgrosner/tribeca/README.md

 See [dist/Dockerfile](https://github.com/ctubio/tribeca/tree/master/dist#dockerfile) section if you use winy (because the Manual Installation only works on unix-like platforms).

-This installation method is not heavily tested, please open a [new issue](https://github.com/ctubio/tribeca/issues/new?title=Docker%20installation%20issue) in case is not working for you.
+Docker installation method is not heavily tested, please open a [new issue](https://github.com/ctubio/tribeca/issues/new?title=Docker%20installation%20issue) in case is not working for you.

 ### Manual Installation